If you are ordered by the court to make

-alimony, you may feel that owing payments is unjust.
-While you can elect to appeal
+alimony payments, you may feel that owing payments is unjust.
+While you have an

 If you fail to pay spousal support, you may be subjected to the following